 If you’re ever near Glennville, check out the orchards in the early fall.
 I believe they ship, too.

-1906 albumen photograph of the Knight-Dubberly House by Dolan of Waycross.
+Knight-Dubberly House, 1906, Albumen print by Dolan of Waycross.
 Courtesy of the Perkins Collection, Glennville-Tattnall Museum

 One of Tattnall County’s most important landmarks, the Knight-Dubberly House is an excellent example of the Plantation Plain style.
 Built by the Reverend Seth Knight (1795-1853) in what was then the village of Philadelphia, it is the oldest house in Glennville and among the oldest in Tattnall County.
 Reverend Knight served as Treasurer of Tattnall County and a justice of the inferior court.
 His plantation, anchored by this house, covered over 700 acres and Sea Island cotton and rice were its two chief crops.

-Albumen photograph of Squire & Mary Ellen Dubberly (Likely 1880s).
-Courtesy of B. Daniel Dubberly Jr.
+Squire & Mary Ellen Dubberly.
+Likely 1880s.
+Albumen print.
+Photographer unknown.
+Courtesy of B. Daniel Dubberly, Jr.

 It is unclear when William Dubberly (1827-1895) purchased the house but it was around the time of the Civil War.
 The war actually came to the doorstep of the Knight-Dubberly House.
 According to Dylan Edward Mulligan: On 14 December 1864, a band of Sherman’s army under Colonel Smith D. Atkins forced their way across the Canoochee River at Taylor’s Creek and invaded Liberty and Tattnall Counties.
 The Yankee invaders forded Beards Creek and marched into defenseless Philadelphia, where they camped in the front yard of the Knight – Dubberly House.
 On or about December 15, the troops awoke and awaited orders from Colonel Atkins.
 As they had already done much damage in other parts of the county, Philadelphia seemed fit for the torch.
 Before ordering the destruction of the plantation and the surrounding village, Colonel Atkins entered the deserted house, where he discovered a Masonic emblem displayed on the mantel.
 He had received orders from General Sherman not to lay a hand on any property belonging to Masons, as Sherman himself allegedly belonged to the brotherhood.
 Atkins begrudgingly ordered his troops to leave the village, claiming that there wasn’t much worth burning there anyway.
 Despite his orders, some renegade troops had already ransacked part of the property, doing no significant damage.
 And thus, the Knight – Dubberly House was the savior of the village.